Urban Platter Japanese Pickled Umeboshi Plums, 100g

 Given their salty taste, umeboshi plums are most commonly served on a bed of plain white rice, but they do far more than provide a contrast to its simple sweetness; they also add a special tang to surrounding ingredients and are therefore often used in small quantities to flavor myriad Japanese dishes.

-Of course, taste is only part of the allure.
-Given their acclaimed qualities as natural preservatives, not to mention a purported ability to help fight fatigue, it’s no surprise that Japanese of all ages continue the Showa Era (1926-1989) practice of putting umeboshi plums inside their daily bento boxes.
+Of course, the taste is only part of the allure.
 Many Japanese people still strongly believe in the health benefits of this Japanese pickle, some going so far as to eat at least one every day.
 Let’s consider whether doing so will actually keep the doctor away.